ibaralf/automated_file_uploader/README.md

   ```
 3) Open a windows file explorer and execute the .exe file

+# How it Works
+1) From your application, open a file upload window (ex. your web based application having an upload link that you click)
+2) Browsers that allows file uploads usually opens the local file system GUI
+3) Execute AutomatedFileUploader.exe with the right parameters
+4) Files are then automatically uploaded

-# How to use in your Ruby code:
+# Using in Ruby code:
 If you are trying to automate file uploads for your web based application, and using something like RSpec and Capybara, you can automate file uploads by callng this as a System call.
 ```ruby
   automation_workingdir = File.dirname(__FILE__) + "/../loc_of_executable"